-According to Verizon's 2020 data breach report, there were a total of 32,002 reported incidents, and 3,950 breaches with confirmed data disclosure.
-With the rise in remote access, its clear organizations will continue to face increased risks as more organizations move to SaaS applications.
+According to Verizon's 2020 data breach report, there were a total of 32,002 reported incidents and 3,950 breaches with confirmed data disclosure.
+With the rise in remote access, it's clear organizations will continue to face increased risks as more organizations move to software as a service (SaaS) applications.

 Organizations can protect themselves against threats by staying a step ahead with IAM (including identity governance) and PAM.
 In an environment without access management and expected risk, many cybersecurity strategies involve damage control from exposure.
 By removing many manual tasks and static passwords, you can shift cybersecurity strategies from reactive to proactive.